cozy/cordova-jsbgservice-newpicture/README.md

 ## License

-This cordova plugin is developed by Cozy Cloud and distributed under the AGPL v3 license.
+This cordova plugin is developed by Cozy Cloud and distributed under the [MIT](https://github.com/cozy/cordova-jsbgservice-newpicture/blob/master/LICENSE.md).

 ## What is Cozy?